- Benefits of good nutrition during cancer treatment

 - Recipes to try during cancer treatment

-Fatigue can have many causes, including cancer treatments, not eating enough food, lack of sleep, depression, low blood counts, and some medicines.
+Fatigue can have many causes, including cancer treatments, not eating enough, lack of sleep, depression, low blood counts, and some medicines.
 When the cause of the fatigue is medical, your doctor may be able to treat the cause to help you feel better.
 Along with treatment, there are many nutrition steps you can take and other things you can try to help you cope with fatigue.

 What to do